Replacement Cost vs Actual Cash Value: Which Home Insurance Coverage Is Right for You?

 • Cannot afford a large out-of-pocket expense to cover the gap between a depreciated payout and actual repair costs

-• Want the peace of mind that a total loss won't leave you financially devastated
+• Want the peace of mind that a total loss will not leave you financially devastated

 Choose Actual Cash Value Coverage If You: